TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/hideHeaderOptions.md

 	</div>
 </pre>
 #####
-In Javascript in the knockout view model you should have an observable variable with the name equals the **options** setting value.
+In JavaScript in the knockout view model you should have an observable variable with the name equals the **options** setting value.
 You can change the grid options dynamically after the grid loading.
 In the example below the grid setting **hideHeader** can be changed using the function 'hideHeader'.